- What is ESD?

 EcoLeague™ Action Project Funding

 LSF provides funding of up to $400 to schools to implement an Action Project.
 Action Projects must: increase awareness about sustainability issues and responsibilities; directly engage students in actions that address a local sustainability issue; and involve and benefit the school and/or local community.
-We are now accepting applications for Fall 2016.
-Please ensure that completed applications are submitted by December 8th, 2016.

 Professional Learning Workshops

 LSF offers Professional Development opportunities to assist teachers in facilitating action projects with their students.
 Tools, techniques and resources that support the development and implementation of action projects in the community are explored.